GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

 ### Settings
-`:login_otp_confirmation_max_attempts` - The maximum number of OTP requests entry attempts that the user is allowed before their account is temporarily locked.
+`:login_otp_confirmation_max_attempts` - The maximum number of OTP entry attempts that the user is allowed before their account is temporarily locked.
 Default: 10 tries.

 `:lockout_period_in_minutes` - The length of time that a use must wait after being locked out for too many OTP requests before they are